 Prerequisite: Music 182 with a grade of C or higher.
 Students are encouraged to enroll at registration.
 A successful audition on the first day of class is required for continued enrollment.
-Corequisite: 250-2.
+Coreauisite: 250-2.

 This course is designed for students to develop study, practice, and performance skills on a principal instrument or voice through private lessons.
 Students will be able to perform selected repertoire at a level based on students entering abilities.
 This parallels the offering for and requirements of UC and CSU music majors.
 A grade of C or higher in Music 182 is required for enrollment in Music 183.
-C-ID: MUS 160 enroll at registration.
-A successful audition on the first day of class is required for continued enrollment.